muhanad40/Simple-React-Movie-Listing/README.md

 Used to Redux to manage the state and Jest for unit tests.
 The design is from the internet, found a simple Sketch file ;)

 ### Improvements
+- Make the initial render filter movies by rating.
+Currently it only filters by rating when using the slider.
 - Resizing window to mobile size doesn't show a menu icon to display the filters.
 This needs to be implemented
 - Would move each test file adjacent to the component/file it's testing instead of putting all of them in one folder
 - Would modify my tests to only test intended behaviour rather than implementation details